 There are few things worse in life than being accused of doing something that you did not do.
-In today's society people are all to quick to cast judgement and assume guilt to people based entirely on accusations.
+In today's society, people are quick to cast judgement and assume guilt based entirely on accusations.
 Nowhere else is this more common than in criminal investigations or arrests involving sexual offenses.
-In many of these cases the accused's reputation, professional careers, and personal and family relationships are forever tarnished just by the mere accusation of wrongdoing.
+In many of these cases, the accused's reputation, professional careers, and personal and family relationships are forever tarnished just by the mere accusation of wrongdoing.
 Although under the law every accused individual is presumed innocent until proven guilty, the reality in today's world is that just an accusation of sexual wrongdoing is enough to cause irreparable damage to that person's life.

 The serious and sensitive nature of being accused of a sexual offense make it even more important to have an experienced criminal defense attorney by your side.
 Too often those under investigation or arrested for a sex crime feel too embarrassed or ashamed to address the accusations by contacting an attorney.
-Others feel that they can speak to the law enforcement officers investigating the accusations and “explain their side of the story” and think that having an attorney will “make them look guilty”.
+Others feel they can speak to the law enforcement officers investigating the accusations and “explain their side of the story” and think that having an attorney will “make them look guilty”.
 The reality is nothing could be further from the truth.
-Our attorneys at Keller, Melchiorre & Walsh are experienced in dealing with every sex crime ranging from the most serious offenses down to misdemeanor charges, and we pride ourselves on providing an aggressive and discreet approach to defending these crimes.
-Below is some general information into the complex nature of sexual offenses in Florida, however if you or a loved one find yourself in the unfortunate position of facing these types of allegations do not feel like you have to face this alone.
-Reach out to our office immediately to privately discuss the details of your case, we have experienced attorneys available at any time to assist you.
+Our attorneys at Keller Melchiorre & Walsh are experienced in dealing with every sex crime ranging from the most serious offenses down to misdemeanor charges, and we pride ourselves on providing an aggressive and discreet approach to defending these crimes.
+Below is some general information into the complex nature of sexual offenses in Florida.
+However, if you or a loved one find yourself in the unfortunate position of facing these types of allegations, do not feel like you have to face this alone.
+Reach out to our office immediately to privately discuss the details of your case.
+We have experienced attorneys available at any time to assist you.

 What are sexual offenses?

-The term sexual offenses encompass a variety of criminal charges that range from misdemeanor charges such as indecent exposure to capital offenses such as sexual battery on a minor.
+The term sexual offenses encompasses a variety of criminal charges that range from misdemeanor charges like indecent exposure to capital offenses such as sexual battery on a minor.
 Sexual offenses typically involve an allegation of some type of touching or contact with another person that is sexual in nature.
 Depending on the specific crime charged, there may be the added allegation that the touching was not consensual or agreed to.
-However, many sexual offenses in Florida do not require the touching of another person and the mere solicitation of sexual activity or exposure of sexual organs, can lead to serious criminal charges.
-Additionally, there are another class of sexual offenses that make it a criminal offense to take, possess or distribute sexual, or sexually suggestive photographs or videos.
-Finally, there are also laws that apply to anyone who has previously been convicted of a sexual offense, that require that person to comply with strict often complex registration requirements.
+However, many sexual offenses in Florida do not require the touching of another person, and the mere solicitation of sexual activity or exposure of sexual organs can lead to serious criminal charges.
+Additionally, there is another class of sexual offenses that make it a criminal offense to take, possess or distribute sexual, or sexually suggestive photographs or videos.
+Finally, there are also laws that apply to anyone who has previously been convicted of a sexual offense that require that person to comply with strict and often complex registration requirements.
 These registration requirements include strictly limiting things such as where a person can live, work or travel.

 Who can be charged be with a sex crime?

 Additionally, there are certain charges that can carry enhanced or more severe penalties based on that person's relation to an alleged victim.
-Some examples of this include if the person is in a position of control or authority over the victim, or if the victim is alleged to have been helpless, physically or mentally incapacitated, or if the victim is a minor.
+Some examples of this include if the person is in a position of control or authority over the victim; if the victim is alleged to have been helpless, physically or mentally incapacitated; or if the victim is a minor.

 What should I do if accused with a sex crime?

-Commonly people wrongfully accused of a sexual offense agree to speak with law enforcement officers to tell their side of the story.
-They are unaware that detectives are allowed to lie to them about the evidence they have in the case, trick them into saying things they didn't mean to and twist the words they use against them.
-Law enforcement officers are trained specifically in how to interview suspects so that they can lock them into some form of a confession.
+Commonly, people wrongfully accused of a sexual offense agree to speak with law enforcement officers to tell their side of the story.
+They are unaware that detectives are allowed to lie to them about the evidence they have in the case, trick them into saying things they didn't mean to, and twist the words they use against them.
+Law enforcement officers are trained specifically in how to interview suspects so they can lock them into some form of a confession.